 - Deep Creek Beach Campground – Kenai Peninsula

 - Hotel Captain Cook – Anchorage

 - The Porthole – Seward

 - Simon & Seafort’s Saloon & Grill – Anchorage

 - 229 Parks Restaurant and Tavern – Denali National Park

-The summer months give tourists the most ways to view wildlife.
-Whether one drives throughout the state or books a tour, July and August provide the best weather Alaska can offer which increases how many places can be traversed to view all the amazing creatures that call the 49th state their home.
+We love the summer as this season gives us the most ways to view wildlife.
+Whether we drove throughout the state or book a tour, July and August provide the best weather Alaska can offer, which increases how many places can be traversed to view all the amazing creatures that call our state their home.